 You can use LiquidPlanner to plan your IT, product marketing, development, and agile projects among others.
 LiquidPlanner’s plans start at$45/user/mo.

 VivifyScrum is a project management tool with Agile roots.
 It started off as a Scrum and Kanban collaboration tool for smaller teams, but over the years, it developed into a complete project management solution suitable for large organizations as well.

-VivifyScrum provides a customizable and versatile collaboration space which enables teams to use the tool in a way that best fits their process.
+VivifyScrum provides a customizable and versatile collaboration space that enables teams to use the tool in a way that best fits their process.
 Its task management options and capabilities can support any project, regardless of its complexity or the size of the team.
-External integrations (GitHub, Slack, etc.), customizable commenting, notifications and file upload features minimize the need for additional tools.
+External integrations (GitHub, Slack, etc.), customizable commenting, notifications, and file upload features minimize the need for additional tools.